 Hoi an is our personal favourite when it comes to Vietnamese towns.
 This charming town has a beautiful old quarter that’s made for wandering around in, stopping off for a casual coffee or two along the way.
 Hoi An is the traditional base for some of the best tailors in the country, so if you’re looking to get some custom-made items, bring an empty suitcase.

 And there we are, the best places to visit in Vietnam.
 Which is your favourite?
-Drop us a message in the comments below.
+Drop me a message in the comments below.

 Love this?
 Save and share on Pinterest.